allinbits/cosmos-cash/docs/Explanation/ADR/adr-003-issuer.md

 ### Positive

 * Allows Cosmos Cash to support multiple issuers and multiple payment tokens on the same network
-* It will be regulatory compliant because it offers
+* The issuer module will be regulatory compliant because it offers:
-    * Issuers can only be created with correct regulatory sign-off
+    * Restrictions to Issuer creation so that Issuer creation is possible only with correct regulatory sign-off
-    * Can pause and unpause tokens
+    * Functionality to pause and unpause tokens
     * Controls to manage token circulation
-* It will be utilise Decentralized Identity and Verifiable Credentials authentication and authorization of actions.
+* The issuer module will use Decentralized Identity and Verifiable Credentials authentication and authorization of actions.

 ### Negative